sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-06_kosambi-and-numerical-analysis-of-the-mahabharata.md

 +++
-title = "Kosambi and numerical analysis of thexa0mahAbhArata"
+title = "Kosambi and numerical analysis of the mahAbhArata"

 +++
 Various kinds of numerical analysis on the mahAbhArata need to be